-The fact that they’re delicate means you need to choose choose a side dish for scallops wisely.
-Although the occasional strong tasting ingredient will work with scallops, it’s usually best to err on the side of caution.
+The fact that they’re delicate means you need to choose a side dish for scallops wisely.
+Although the occasional potent tasting ingredient will work with scallops, it’s usually best to err on the side of caution.

 Sometimes less is more.

-A simple bowl of spaghetti or fresh vegetables that are crisp and in-season work magic when combined with scallops.
-They’ll allow the scallops to star on the plate and keep your family and friends coming back for more.
+A simple bowl of ziti pasta or fresh vegetables that are crisp and in-season will combine remarkably well with scallops.
+They’ll allow the shellfish to feature on the plate and keep your family and friends coming back for more.

 What do you serve with scallops?
 Please let us know in the comments below.